 UMBC welcomes our international students.
 UMBC is a diverse and active campus and we have a large international student population.
-For more information about our campus and the resources available to international students, click here.

 To apply to UMBC, international students will need to submit application documents as early as possible.